J-Siu/johnsiu.com/content/blog/alpine-kvm.md

 `virsh` is the command line tool that can manage libvirt/KVM directly on the host or from remote.

-`virt-manager` is the gui interface.
+`virt-manager` is the GUI interface.

 #### Local connection (on Alpine server)